Work From Home With Online Proofreading Jobs

 Do I Need To Have A Degree To Proofread?

-Depending on the client, they may require an advanced degree in English or journalism.
+Depending on the client, they may require an advanced degree in English or journalism if getting hired as a company employee.
 If you don’t have this, don’t worry.
 For many clients, your track record and reputation are more than enough for them to want to hire you.

 Where To Get At-Home Proofreading Training?